anagha-microsoft/databricks-workshops/adfv2-workshop/README.md

 # 1. About the workshop

 ### ADFv2 and Databricks integration
 Out of the box, an Azure Data Factory v2 pipeline can automate orchestration of Spark applications in Databricks notebooks, with a "notebook activity", including spawning a new cluster, or leveraging an existing live cluster.
-It supports passing input parameters to the notebook activity.<br>
+It supports passing input parameters to the notebook activity with "base parameters" (ADFv2) and "widgets" (Databricks).<br>

 Dependencies are covered as part of the workshop.<br>